-Always turn off the camera and confirm the viewfinder lamp is out before changing the memory card, otherwise the card may be damaged, and data lost.
+Always turn off the camera and confirm the indicator lamps are out before changing the memory card, otherwise the card may be damaged, and data lost.

 An SD Memory card, MultiMediaCard, or Memory Stick must be inserted for the camera to operate.
 If a card has not been inserted, a nocard warning appears on the LCD monitor.